-- Maus: The cats (Nazis) are bad, mice (Jews) are good.
+- Maus: The cats (Nazis) are bad, and the mice (Jews) are good.
 There are good and bad Polish pigs.
-Americans are portrayed as dogs while other animals appear (British appear as fish, Swedes as reindeer and a gypsy as a moth) Subverted however in that all Germans are cats, Nazi or otherwise.
-The nice German lady married to a Jewish mouse is still a striped cat (and their children are mice with tiger-stripes).
+Americans are portrayed as dogs.
+Other animals appear with varying attributes (British appear as fish, Swedes as reindeer, and a gypsy as a moth).
+Subverted somewhat, however, in that all Germans are cats, Nazi or otherwise.
+The nice German lady married to a Jewish mouse is still a striped cat (and their children are mice with tiger-like stripes).

 - The comic adaptation of the Thundercats follow the same alignment: felines are good; reptiles, canines, primates and birds are evil.

 - An American Tail: The mice were the good guys, the cats were the bad guys.

 - Not ALL the cats.
 There were a few good ones.